bt3gl/building_blog/content/linux_intro.md

 * Optional directory for application software packages, usually installed manually by the user.

 ### /tmp
 * **/tmp** contains temporary files that are erased in a reboot.

 ### /usr

 * **/usr** contains multi-user applications, utilities and data.
 The common subdirectories are:
  * **/usr/include**: header files used to compile applications.

  * **usr/lib**: libraries for programs in **usr/(s)bin**.

  * **usr/sbin**: non-essential system binaries, such as system daemons.
-In  modern Linux systems, this is actually linked together to **/sbin**.
+In modern Linux systems, this is linked together to **/sbin**.

  * **usr/bin**: primary directory of executable commands of the system.

  * **usr/share**: shaped data used by applications, generally architecture-independent.

  * **usr/src**: source code, usually for the Linux kernel.

  * **usr/local**: data and programs specific to the local machine, things that apply to a computer rather than things provided by the operating system go.

 ### /proc

-* **/proc** contains dynamically-created virtual filesystem that contains data about each running process and about the system as a whole.
+* **/proc** contains dynamically-created virtual filesystem that contains data about each running process and the system as a whole.

 ---
 ## /dev Specials

-* There exist files provided by the operating system that do not represent any physical device, but provide a way to access special features:
+* There exist files provided by the operating system that does not represent any physical device, but provide a way to access special features:

  * **/dev/null** ignores everything written to it.
 It's convenient for discarding the unwanted output.

  * **/dev/zero** contains an *infinite* number of zero bytes, which can be useful for creating files of a specified length.

  * **/dev/urandom** and **/dev/random** contain an infinite stream of operating-system-generated random numbers, available to any application that wants to read them.
 The difference between them is that the second guarantees strong randomness (it will wait until enough is available) and so it should be used for encryption, while the former can be used for games.

 * For example, to output random bytes, you can type: